-Born and raised in South Africa, Isak Pretorius is the son of JAM Founders, Peter and Ann Pretorius.
-With 15 years of operational management experience on the continent of Africa, this has helped shape his passion to build strong African businesses and address the diverse needs of African communities, which is at the heart of his life’s work.
-Having worked across the continent with businesses, governments and NGO’s, Isak has developed an extensive network of relationships at the highest levels.
+Born and raised in South Africa, Isak Pretorius is the son of one of Africa’s great social entrepreneurs, Peter Pretorius.
+Isak’s 20 years of humanitarian services and business experience on the continent has helped shape his passion to address the diverse needs of Africa’s communities and build strong African businesses.
+Serving the people of Africa is at the heart of his life’s work.
+Isak’s diverse experience has resulted in him being a sort after speaker and strategist across these sectors.

 Nathan Conway is Chief Executive Officer of Fortis Energy Services, a Michigan based oil and gas well services company.
 Mr. Conway holds a BS degree from Minot State University and an MBA from University of Michigan.
 Mr. Conway has been recognized by Crain’s Detroit as one of their 40 under 40 business professionals and also by Oakland County Executive as an Elite 40 under 40.

 He was also honored by Business Watch Magazine as one of the 40 under 40, Platt’s Global Energy Awards as a finalist for their Rising Star Award, Prairie Business for their 40 under 40 business award and business 30 in their Thirties.
 Mr. Conway was honored by his alma mater in 2013 with the Young Alumni Achievement Award given to one alumnus each year and delivered the commencement address in 2015.

 He is active in his professional and local community serving as an Elder, Chairman of Personnel Committee and former member of the Board of Trustees of Kirk in the Hills, a member of the Independent Petroleum Association of America, and past member of the Board of Directors of the North Dakota Petroleum Council.
 He served as Chairman of the Golf for the Gulf Charity Open which has won national recognition and he is a board member of Joint Aid Management, an African relief organization feeding and educating children in Africa.